Getting to know someone online and after you feel a connection, they ask you to wire money

 Research the charity online with a site like Charity Navigator.
 Because some scammers use names that closely resemble well-known, reputable organizations, Google the exact name shown in your email or letter.
 And never wire money to anybody claiming to be a charity.
 It’s best to pay by check or credit card.

-Though it’s the butt of many jokes, the “Nigerian prince” scam is among the top five largest revenue sources for Nigeria — it’s that successful.
+Though it’s the butt of many jokes, the “Nigerian prince” scam is even more successful now than it was a decade or two ago.
 For this scam, you’re contacted by somebody requesting your help in recovering a great deal of money.
 They claim that if you help them by providing your banking account information or money to pay fees, you’ll be rewarded with a substantial portion of the money.